 While the coast is Croatia’s main draw, some of its best attractions are inland.
 We’re delving into the Croatian heartland.

 One of Europe’s top natural wonders is Plitvice Lakes National Park.
 Imagine Niagara Falls sliced and diced and sprinkled over a vast and heavily forested canyon.
 It’s a lush and unforgettable valley of 16 terraced lakes, laced together by waterfalls and miles of pleasant plank walks.

 Boats glide visitors into the heart of the park.
-Countless cascades and water that’s both strangely clear and full of vibrant colors make Plitvice a misty natural wonderland.
+Countless cascades and water that’s strangely clear, yet full of vibrant colors, make Plitvice a misty natural wonderland.
 Fish seem to know there’s not a hook for miles.
 Carefully maintained trails and boardwalks let you get intimate with the wonder of the place.
 Observant nature lovers can choose from hundreds of flower types to assemble a photographic bouquet.